Learn how to defer capital gains tax strategically when selling a business in California.

 Several established strategies exist to facilitate the deferral of capital gains tax upon selling a business or its assets.
 The suitability of each method depends on the specific nature of the assets being sold, the Seller’s financial objectives, and prevailing market conditions.

-Installment Sales: An installment sale involves the Seller receiving payments for the sold asset over a period extending beyond the tax year of the sale.
-By carefully structuring the payment terms, the recognition of the capital gain, and thus the associated tax liability, is spread across multiple tax years.
+An installment sale involves the Seller receiving payments for the sold asset over a period extending beyond the tax year of the sale.
+By carefully structuring the payment terms, the recognition of capital gain and thus the associated tax liability is spread across multiple tax years.
 This can provide smoother budgeting and create ongoing revenue streams for the Seller.
 This method is often employed when the Buyer cannot provide a single lump-sum payment at closing.

 Each of these deferral mechanisms presents a distinct set of advantages and considerations.
 The optimal choice is highly individualized and necessitates careful analysis with qualified tax and financial advisors to ensure alignment with the Seller’s overarching economic strategy and risk tolerance.